-- 1. The programs should be more complex, long-term and should target different groups of professionals: emerging activists and mid-range managers and leaders.
-For each group, training programs should be organised in a longer period through sequential stratified training, from basic to advanced.
-(Alia Arasoughly) - 2.
+- The programs should be more complex, long-term and should target different groups of professionals: emerging activists and mid-range managers and leaders.
+For each group, training programs should be organised in a longer period through sequential 'stratified training, from basic to advanced. '(Alia Arasoughly) - 2.
 Training should include more local knowledge and trainers.
-It is obvious that foreign trainers, although bringing contemporary knowledge and skills in management and marketing in the arts, are lacking competence regarding legal and financial system and cultural policy framework of each of the specific countries. - 3.
+It is obvious

+- 42 This responds to the need to raise level of training. - 43 This was a lonely voice, as the majority of responses felt the need to know both, and realised how intervowen are the two fields. - that foreign trainers, although bringing contemporary knowledge and skills in management and marketing in the arts, are lacking competence regarding legal and financial system and cultural policy framework of each of the specific countries. - 3.
 Adjust programs to local complexity and needs.
-Furthermore, 'foreign entities and international bodies should offer more in-depth expertise to cultural professionals in countries where they work'. - 4.
+Furthermore, 'foreign entities and international bodies should offer more indepth expertise to cultural professionals in countries where they work'. - 4.
 Raising capacities of local university professors and trainers would be more beneficial than raising capacities of cultural professionals.
 For example, ten professors or trainers in the cultural management field could spread their knowledge continuously to dozens of generations of artists and cultural professionals. - 5.
-The programs organised by foreign cultural centres should also be more complex and 'It would be better to organise courses over a longer period of time' - 6.
-Programs should be dedicated to a fewer number of trainees - 7.
+The programs organised by foreign cultural centres should also be more complex and - 6.
+'It would be better to organise courses over a longer period of time' - 7.
+Programs should be dedicated to a fewer number of trainees - 8.
 Both trainers and trainees feel that trainings should include in-depth (strategic) analysis of organisations which participate in the programs, local case studies and field visits, etc.